x-govuk/govuk-design-history-template/app/posts/2020-01-02-set-up-a-design-history.md

 ---
 title: Set up a design history
-description: How to get started with this tool.
+description: How to get install, customise and publish your design history.
 date: 2020-01-02
 related:
   items: